MillionIntegrals/vel/README.md

 # waterboy
-Deep learning utility repository - pytorch version

-My goal is to establish a Rails-like convention-over-configuration opionated set of tools streamlining research and development of deep learning models.
+My goal is to establish a Rails-like convention-over-configuration opinionated set of tools streamlining research and development of deep learning models.

+I wanted to minimize time to market of new projects, ease experimentation and combine that with experiment management to bring some order to an already noisy data science workflow.

+# Features

+- (Done) Models should be runnable from the configuration files that are easy to store in version control, generate automatically and diff.
+  Codebase should be generic and not contain any of the model hyperparameters.
+  Unless user intervenes, it should be obvious which model was run when with which hyperparameters gave which outputs.
+- (Ongoing) All state-of-the-art models should be implemented in the framework with accuracy matching published results.
+  Currently I'm focusing on computer vision and reinforcement learning models.
+- (Done) All common deep learning workflows should be fast to implement, while uncommon ones should be possible.
+At least as far as PyTorch allows.

 ## TODO: